ade-ghub/anomaly-detection/README.md

-# Implementing anomaly detection using NeocortexAPI
+# Implementing anomaly detection in .NET/Azure using NeocortexAPI

-Tech used: .NET
+Tech used: .NET/Azure

 # Introduction: